Scirra/Construct-bugs/README.md

 ## Please only test the latest version of Construct 3

 To avoid reporting bugs we've already fixed, please only test the latest version of Construct 3, including the latest beta release.

-## Voting on bugs
-You can add a "+1" reaction to a bug report to indicate you are also interested in that bug.
-When viewing an issue, there is an "Add your reaction" button in the top-right corner.
-Click on that and select the "thumbs up" (+1) reaction.

-This provides a basic voting system, so we can better prioritise issues that many people have voted for.

-You can also subscribe to issues using the button to the right of the issue.
-This will create a notification on GitHub whenever the issue is updated.
+You can find [all Construct releases here](https://www.construct.net/en/make-games/releases).

 ## Community guidelines
 Our staff are here to help you.
 We have experienced engineers who have dealt with thousands of bug reports.
 The vast majority of reporters are helpful and are happy to work with us.
 However if you don't co-operate or are unnecessarily combative in dealing with staff, we will close your report and stop investigating it.
 We will resume investigation on the report if someone files it complying with the guidelines.
 For more details please refer to the [Forum & Community guidelines](https://www.construct.net/en/forum/general/open-topic-33/forum-community-guidelines-141035) which also apply to bug reports.